|07/04/2020||Concessionary payments||infoPassengers are asked to pay concessionary payments by card where possible.|

 These items are classed as unaccompanied baggage.
 If presented, these items will be rejected at check-in.

 No items may be carried in your baggage that are deemed as Dangerous Goods in International Aviation Regulations.
-If you have any queries about an item please contact RAF Brize Norton Passenger Information: 01993 895861.
+If you have any queries about an item, please contact RAF Brize Norton Passenger Information on 01993 895861 or use this link to access further information - Dangerous Goods Information.

 - Only one item per passenger